delaluz12/delaluz12/README.md

 #### 🔭 I'm a Full-Stack Developer/Technical Consultant at Sitecore

-#### 🌱 I’m currently learning Sitecore OrderCloud & Sitecore Discover
+#### 🌱 I’m currently learning Sitecore Content Hub & SAS Programming Essentials

 #### 👯 I’m looking to collaborate on anything allowing me to learn more about technology and science